 To become successful, you must have all of these characteristics, and double the power.
 For your financial gain, you must sell product or service and grow your team by recruiting new members.
 Wherever you go, your goal is to expand your social circle – so, that you get new people to hire or to sell to.
-There is no social gathering where you won’t talk about your business.
-You become annoying to your friends, family, and everybody you meet.
-You are gaining acquaintances, but losing true friends.
-You become an aggressively enterprising person, a hustler.
+There will be no social gathering where you won’t talk about your business.
+Most likely, unless you know a secret on how to avoid it, you’ll become annoying to your friends, family, and everybody you meet.
+You’ll be gaining acquaintances, but losing true friends.
+You’ll become an aggressively enterprising person, a hustler.

 MLM does not equal to SCAM.
 Not ALL MLM businesses are scams.
 Some are legitimate, trustworthy, and offer great services and products at reasonable prices.